Pranjal1342/Intelligent-Candidate-Discovery-Ranking-System/README.md

 - Diagnosed and resolved the score compression issue via a normalization scope fix in output assembly.
 - Approved the Elo to quartile label conversion thresholds and the post-inference consistency multiplier.
 - Verified all Stage 4 and Stage 5 compliance criteria against actual pipeline output before submission.
+- Diagnosed and fixed the Streamlit sandbox's BM25 scoping bug, where an inline index built on small upload batches produced unreliable term statistics; the sandbox now queries the real 100K-corpus index directly.
+- Ran the heuristic-vs-Gemma model comparison reported above and verified its numbers directly against pipeline output before including them in this document.
+Done